in28minutes/java-cheat-sheet/README.md

 regex("\\.\\.\\.", "...a....b...c");//[0<...>, 4<...>, 9<...>]
 ```
 #### Regular Expression using Scanner class
-Below code shows how Scanner class can be used to execute regular expression.  findInLine method in Scanner returns the match Ð if a match is found.
+Below code shows how Scanner class can be used to execute regular expression.  findInLine method in Scanner returns the match , if a match is found.
 Otherwise, it returns null.
 ```
 private static void regexUsingScanner(String regex, String string) {